goforryan/expedition33freeaimshot/README.md

-One thing I'm unsure of is whether the Energising Powerful, Rush and Shell pictos can trigger multiple times per turn.

 I’m wondering — are there any other pictos I missed that could make the "machine gun" free aim build better and increase the average number of shots even higher?